bioatmosphere/An_emergent_soil_enzyme_decomposition_model/README.md

 **/Figure_2**

-Similarly, all data and jupyter notebooks pertaining to the Figure 2
+Similarly, all data and jupyter notebooks pertaining to the Figure 2.
+And the supporting Fig.1 can be derived from here.

 **/Figure_3**